-CGD members at IGB and the Macro and Nanotechnology Laboratory (MNTL) focus on identifying reliable biomarkers of disease, as well as developing technologies to detect those biomarkers and thus diagnose and monitor disease more rapidly, cheaply and effectively.
+CGD members at IGB and the Holonyak Micro and Nanotechnology Laboratory (HMNTL) focus on identifying reliable biomarkers of disease, as well as developing technologies to detect those biomarkers and thus diagnose and monitor disease more rapidly, cheaply and effectively.
 Working with clinicians at the Mayo Clinic as well as other regional institutions, the center seeks to help clinicians select the treatment that is most likely to work for a specific patient.

 Thanks to advances in biotech instrumentation and techniques over the last decade, many new molecular targets for treatment of diseases, including many cancers, have been identified.
 Nonetheless, selecting optimal therapeutic regimens remains challenging.
 Often, there are many therapies that may slow disease progression, but they work only for some patients.
 An additional complicating factor in cancer treatment is the evolution of cancer cell populations over time, allowing tumors to evade the treatment.
 There are no reliable predictive factors, and performing a biopsy on a tumor is invasive and expensive.